Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

-This is one of the most important phases for the validity of the study and also, one of the most complex, because, to our knowledge, there is no a complete support for ICA statistics in qualitative analysis tools.
-To deal with this gap, Researcher 4 established a novel theoretical framework for measuring and evaluating the ICA based on Krippendorff $\alpha$-coefficient and coefficients implemented by Atlas.ti.
-Section~\ref{method-ica} describes the validity procedure in detail and Section~\ref{validity} its execution.
+This is one of the most important phases for the validity of the study and one of the most complex because, to our knowledge, there is not complete support for ICA statistics in qualitative analysis tools.
+To address this gap, Researcher 4 used Krippendorff's $\alpha$ coefficients to measure and evaluate the ICA, according to its implementation in Atlas.ti.
+To accomplish this and to clearly identify the most problematic issues of the codification, a new interpretation of these coefficients was provided in a unified framework.
+Section~\ref{method-ica} describes the validity procedure, and Section~\ref{validity} describes its execution.

 { \textbf{Phase 3.
 Synthesis}.
 The final product of this step can be a description of higher-order themes, a taxonomy, a model, or a theory.
-The first action is to determine how many times each domain appears in the data in order to estimate its relevance (\textit{grounded}).
+The first action is to determine how many times each domain appears in the data to estimate its relevance (\textit{grounded}).
 The second action is to support the analysis with evidence through quotations from the interviews.
-The third action is to calculate the co-occurrence table between units observed, this means, between problems' domains, and between results' domains.
-The fourth action is to create semantic networks, i.e. analyze relationships between domains (association, causality, etc.) as well as the relationship strength based on co-occurrence.
-These relationships determine the \textit{density} of the domains, i.e. the number of domains you have related to each domain.
+The third action is to calculate a co-occurrence table between the units observed, i.e., between problem domains and between result domains.
+The fourth action is to create semantic networks, i.e., to analyze the relationships between domains (association, causality, etc.) as well as the relationship strength based on co-occurrence.
+These relationships determine the \textit{density} of the domains, i.e. the number of domains that are related to each domain.
 It is possible to repeat these actions for each code within a domain.
-We did it for more grounded codes.
-Finally, it is possible to quantitatively analyze the problems and results by case (organization) or analyze the relationships between problems and results--i.e. interconnecting categories. }
+We did so for more grounded codes.
+Finally, it is possible to quantitatively analyze the problems and results by case (organization) or analyze the relationships between problems and results--i.e., interconnecting categories. }